whyme36/NLP/LSI/README.md

 ## Output

-* lista z 𝑛 wartościami podobieństwa do zapytania dla każdego z 𝑛 dokumentów
+* list with 𝑛 query similarity values for each 𝑛 document